Xilinx/finn/docs/finn/command_line.rst

 may want to include in your build flow in this folder (so that they get mounted into the Docker container while building).
-Besides the filename and data placement, you have complete freedom on how to implement the build flow here, including making calls to FINN library functions, preprocessing and altering models, building several variants etc.
+Besides the filename and data placement, you have complete freedom on how to implement the build flow here, including calling the steps from the simple dataflow build mode above, making calls to FINN library functions, preprocessing and altering models, building several variants etc.
 You can find a basic example of build.py under ``src/finn/qnn-data/build_dataflow/build.py``.